-- our business may be adversely impacted by the failure to pursue other beneficial opportunities due to the focus of our management on the Merger; - a possible decline in the market price of our shares to the extent that current market prices reflect a market assumption that the Merger will be consummated and will be beneficial to the value of our business after the Merger closes; - if the Merger Agreement is terminated under certain specified circumstances, we will be required to pay Keryx a termination fee of \$22.0 million.
-We will also be required to pay Keryx the termination fee in the event we sign or consummate an Acquisition Proposal, as defined in the Merger Agreement, within twelve months following the termination of the Merger Agreement under certain circumstances; - having to pay certain costs related to the Merger, such as legal, accounting, financial advisory, printing and mailing fees, which must be paid regardless of whether the Merger is consummated; - addressing the consequences of operational decisions made since the signing of the Merger Agreement because of restrictions on our operations imposed by the terms of the Merger Agreement, including decisions to delay or defer capital expenditures; - returning the focus of management and personnel to operating the company on a stand-alone basis, without any of the benefits expected to have been provided by the consummation of the Merger; and - · negative reactions from shareholders, suppliers, employees, patients enrolled in our studies and the medical community.
+- our business may be adversely impacted by the failure to pursue other beneficial opportunities due to the focus of our management on the Merger; - the market price of our shares may decline to the extent that current market prices reflect a market assumption that the Merger will be consummated and will be beneficial to the value of our business after the Merger closes; - if the Merger Agreement is terminated under certain specified circumstances, we will be required to pay Keryx a termination fee of \$22.0 million.
+We will also be required to pay Keryx the termination fee in the event we sign or consummate an Acquisition Proposal, as defined in the Merger Agreement, within twelve months following the termination of the Merger Agreement under certain circumstances; - we may have to pay certain costs related to the Merger, such as legal, accounting, financial advisory, printing and mailing fees, which must be paid regardless of whether the Merger is consummated;

+- we will need to address the consequences of any operational decisions made since the signing of the Merger Agreement that may have been impacted by restrictions on our operations imposed by the terms of the Merger Agreement, including decisions to delay or defer capital expenditures; - our management and personnel will need to return their focus to operating the Company on a stand-alone basis, without any of the benefits expected to have been provided by the consummation of the Merger; and - negative reactions from shareholders, suppliers, employees, patients enrolled in our studies and the medical community.